Import & Export

 Where to find it

 Open Baby → [Baby name] → Data.
 Everything import-and-export lives here.
+Owners and editors can use it; viewers can't — their access is read-only.

 Per baby is deliberate — when you share with caregivers, each baby has its own data scope and its own access rules.
 The export for one baby never leaks logs from another.